TurningtheFreakingFrogsGay/RealDeviceMap-LoginLimitEnforcer/README.md

 ### LoginLimit.py

 The default setting is to allow one user sessions per account.
-To increase or decrease the number of allowed sessions, change the `1` in the first SQL Select query to the number of allowed user sessions.
-Also, a person will also need to change the number `1` in the second SQL Select query to the number of user sessions a person wants to allow at one time.
+To increase or decrease the number of allowed sessions, change the config setting for the variable `number_of_concurrent_allowed_user_sessions_per_account` to the desired number of allowed users sessions.
+Changing the number in this variable will automatically make the proper adjustments for the rest of the sql queries to allow up to the limit of user sessions, per id, a person wants to allow.

 The default time between querying the database is 30 seconds.
-To change this, change `time.sleep(30)` setting to the desired number of seconds between checking the database.
-These need to be updated in both the last line of `loginlimit.py` and also in the error section, near the end of `loginlimit.py`.
+To change this, change the `time_in_seconds_between_check_cycles` from 30 to the desired number of cycles desired for the script to check before querying the database again.

-### Automatic Restart of LoginLimit.py on machine reboot.
+### Automatic Restart of LoginLimit.py on machine reboot.(Instructions for headless Ubuntu installs)

 The best way to run LoginLimit.py is in a tmux session. tmux allows users, especially on a VPS, to restart the script automatically and still be able to interact and kill the script easily.